FilecoinFoundationWeb/filecoin-foundation/apps/ffdweb-site/src/content/blog/ffdw-and-connect-humanity-empowering-an-equitable-digital-future.md

 ## Infrastructure

 The sentiment among CSOs is nearly unanimous: 95% said the internet is vital to do their work effectively.
 Meanwhile, four in five (78%) indicated that lacking internet access, tools, or digital skills impacts their ability to serve their communities best.
 One issue is lacking education about the internet and how to use tools like digital storage or cloud computing.
-Only 12% of CSOs ‘strongly agree' that the communities they serve have internet access, and, for those that do, there are other challenges: 39% pointed to slow speeds, and 32% identified unreliable connections.
+Only 12% of CSOs 'strongly agree' that the communities they serve have internet access, and, for those that do, there are other challenges: 39% pointed to slow speeds, and 32% identified unreliable connections.

 ## Affordability